 What ALC children have to say about the programme: http://prodigy.net.in/testimonials

 ALC calls for student applications every year in the month of June.
 Students become a part of the programme through a rigorous selection process that includes a unconventional essay test as well as an interaction round.
 The written test tries to assess the ability of the student to connect to problems or topics beyond the classroom.
 The engagement of the child in areas of their interest is assessed through the lens of creativity, and problem-solving ability.
 The key to the assessment process is the ability of the child to find a unique innovative solution to any familiar problem presented to them.
 This year, the programme is open to students studying in any school of Bangalore and Hyderabad in classes 5 to 9.
+The age groups vary in different centres.

 Take a look through our workshop's picture gallery.